Mauler125/r5sdk/README.md

 which are located in `<gamedir>\platform\cfg\startup_*.cfg`.

 ## Note [IMPORTANT]
-This is not a cheat or hack; attempting to use the SDK on the live version of the game could result in a permanent account ban.<br /> The supported game versions are:
+This is not a cheat or hack; attempting to use the SDK on the live version of the game could result in a permanent account ban.
+The supported game versions are:

  * S3 `R5pc_r5launch_N1094_CL456479_2019_10_30_05_20_PM`.